Factor-64/RA2Snes/README.md

 ## Usage

-Download the latest firmware for your [SD2Snes](https://sd2snes.de/blog/downloads) Download the latest version of [QUsb2Snes](https://github.com/Skarsnik/QUsb2snes/releases) Plug the SD2Snes into your computer (Linux users may need to allow Serial Port communications to allow communication between QUsb2Snes and SD2Snes)
+* Download the latest firmware for your [SD2Snes](https://sd2snes.de/blog/downloads).
+Download the latest version of [QUsb2Snes](https://github.com/Skarsnik/QUsb2snes/releases).
+Plug the SD2Snes into your computer (Linux users may need to allow Serial Port communications to allow communication between QUsb2Snes and SD2Snes).
-Run both QUsb2Snes and RA2Snes
+Run both QUsb2Snes and RA2Snes.

 ## Currently Unsupported Games

-SD2Snes cannot currently read the memory of games with [enhancement chips](https://en.wikipedia.org/wiki/List_of_Super_NES_enhancement_chips)
+SD2Snes cannot currently read the memory of games with [enhancement chips](https://en.wikipedia.org/wiki/List_of_Super_NES_enhancement_chips).
-SD2Snes cannot currently read the memory of Super Game Boy
+SD2Snes cannot currently read the memory of the Super Game Boy.

 ## Limitations and Common Issues